 For example filters, combiners, splitters, couplers.
 RF elements do not have voltage ratings or solder connections.

+reliable insulation

+barrier between tracks or elements of an electronic circuit that provides insulation of tracks or elements of an electronic circuit in case of any credible single failure

+“Reliable insulation” is synonymous with and replacing the term “double insulation” as specified in ECSS-E-ST-20C to Rev.2.

 resin starvation

 region in a PCB that has an insufficient amount of resin to wet out completely the reinforcement